Obituaries for the week of June 7, 2017

 Mr. Ashcraft is survived by his two sons, Tommy Ashcraft of Atmore, AL and Jimbo & Melissa Ashcraft of Uriah, Ala.; two daughters, Sherry & Richard Nix of Elberta, Ala. and Tressa & Kevin Sinclair of Loxley, Ala.; grandchildren, Jennifer & Darren “Daryl” Snipes, T.J. & Kari Ashcraft, Brittany & Keith Selzer, Kristie Everette, Dustin & Heather Ashcraft, Colton & Candice Sinclair, Emily Sinclair and Destin Sims and great grandchildren, Jacob, Blaze, Kaston, Toby, Brayleigh and Kendal.

-Funeral services will be Friday, June 2, 2017 at 1:30 PM at the Petty-Eastside Chapel Funeral Home with Sis.
+Funeral services were Friday, June 2, 2017 at 1:30 PM at the Petty-Eastside Chapel Funeral Home with Sis.
 Helen Stewart officiating.
-Burial will follow at the Oak Hill Cemetery.
+Burial followed at the Oak Hill Cemetery.

-Pallbearers will be T.J.
+Pallbearers were T.J.
 Ashcraft, Dustin Ashcraft, Colton Sinclair, Darren “Daryl” Snipes, Keith Selzer and Jacob Thomas.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Alabama.